An Open Letter to Prince Harry

 So let me leave you with this.

 You didn't need to burn it all down just to be seen.
+You didn't need to lose everyone just to feel chosen.
+You didn't need to weaponize your wounds just to author your ending.

 What a genuine reset could still look like

-Work that outlives the announcement.
-A contribution to a cause that does not also happen to be a chapter in your personal mythology.
-One genuinely unglamorous thing, done without anyone filming it.
 The world was ready to love you because you were human.
 That offer probably still exists.
 The terms just keep getting harder to meet the longer the content continues.

 I hope that when the cameras cool and the applause becomes memory, you find your way back to the version of yourself that didn't need all of this.